v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/stun-turn-server-in-azure.md

 ## Setting up the machine

 The walkthrough assumes a deployed Ubuntu 18.04 machine in Azure.
-If you are looking how to deploy a Linux VM in Azure, have a look at []his quickstart](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) on the Microsoft Docs site.
+If you are looking how to deploy a Linux VM in Azure, have a look at [this quickstart](/azure/virtual-machines/linux/quick-create-portal) on the Microsoft Docs site.

 ## Setting up the STUN/TURN Server